Artistic rendering โ Event may differ

 Parking

-While on-site parking is unavailable, several paid parking facilities are located within a short distance, including Parcheggio Brera - Silvio Pellico, Autorimessa Matteotti, and Parco parcheggi LaRinascente.
+On-site parking is not available.
+Nearby paid parking options include Parcheggio Brera - Silvio Pellico, Autorimessa Matteotti, Parco parcheggi LaRinascente, and Parco centrale per auto.

 Accessibility

-Ramps with handrails are available at the entrance.
-An elevator service is provided for visitors with disabilities to access the Baptistery of San Giovanni alle Fonti.
-Wheelchairs are permitted up to the first terrace via a dedicated elevator.
-Free wheelchairs are available upon presentation of an ID.
-Audioguides and radioguides are also provided free of charge.
-Accessible restrooms are available on-site.
+Two ramps with handrails are available at the entrance.
+An elevator service is available for visitors with disabilities to visit the Baptistery of San Giovanni alle Fonti.
+Wheelchairs are allowed up to the first terrace via the South elevator and are available for free with ID.
+Accessible restrooms are on-site.

 Pet Policy